-Business and Nonbusiness Income: Recent interpretations of the business/nonbusiness distinction by UDITPA and non-UDITPA states before and after Mead.
+Business and Nonbusiness Income: Recent interpretations of the business/nonbusiness distinction by UDITPA and non-UDITPA states before and after MeadWestvaco.
 Determining “operational significance.”
 Using the functional, transactional, and unitary tests to minimize state taxation of short and long-term investment income, dividends, capital gains, rents, royalties, 338(h)(10) income, and other intangibles.
 Effect of operating under centralized cash management, through divisions, partnerships, S corporations, LLCs and other special situations on a business/nonbusiness determination.
 Treatment of complete and partial liquidations.
-Legislative developments; update on MTC efforts to reconsider the UDITPA definition of business income.
+Legislative developments; update on MTC efforts to amend the UDITPA definition of business income.

 Flow-Through Entities and Their Owners: Nexus,